hurstdog/gcalstats/README.md

 # gcalstats

-Scripts for pulling statistics from Google Calendar
+Scripts for pulling statistics from Google Calendar.